Get Help Today(877) 648-4288

 Maintaining Recovery by Living a Life of Passion

-Recovering from a substance abuse disorder can seem uncomfortable at first, yet finding and living a life of passion is a transformative way to rise above the grips of addiction.
+Recovering from a substance use disorder can seem uncomfortable at first, yet finding and living a life of passion is a transformative way to rise above the grips of addiction.
 Why is passion important?
 Passion is the feeling that gives our spirit a spark.
 Having passion in life keeps us engaged and active and gives us the motivation needed to live an authentic life.
 Knowing what ignites our spirit not only gives us a sense of joy, but it also gives a sense of purpose as a driving force.

 Living a life of passion involves motivation, discipline, authenticity, and the willingness to sustain a new sober lifestyle.
 This is an exciting time to try new activities and discover what brings you happiness.
-For some, this means taking calculated risks and for others, finding the bravery to re-discover their dreams and live for themselves.
+For some, this means stepping outside of one’s comfort zone and for others, finding the bravery to re-discover their dreams and live for themselves.

 Discovering Your Passion

-Recall the things in life you have done, and notice what excited you before addiction.
+Recall activities you once enjoyed prior to your addiction and notice what excited or interested you.
 Was it starting a business?
 Was it traveling?
 Was it learning a new language?
 This feeling may be the secret to unlocking your passion.
 Once a dream is identified, you can keep that passion alive by making it part of your daily life.

 Help is out there